Skip to Content

-During the formation of the ‘Bold Procurement Predictions for 2030′ Insights series, ProcureAbility was keenly focused on procurement teams’ maturity levels for accepting new practices and emerging trends.
-It quickly became clear that procurement organizations are all over the map in terms of the new processes and technologies adopted.
-Some are still mired in their core practices, while a small group of innovators are ideating new ways to leverage supply chain technology.
-The focus of ProcureAbility’s effort was at the very top of the pyramid below: ideation.
+During the formation of the ‘Bold Procurement Predictions for 2030′ Insights series, ProcureAbility closely examined how mature procurement teams are in adopting new practices and emerging trends.
+As a result, it became clear that organizations vary widely in their adoption of processes and technologies.
+While some remain focused on core practices, others—a small group of innovators—actively explore ways to leverage supply chain technology.
+Consequently, ProcureAbility concentrated its effort on the top of the pyramid: ideation.

-In this Insights series, ProcureAbility explores five emerging trends that procurement organizations should anticipate will transition from the top of the pyramid to the bottom by 2030, including advanced crowdsourcing, procurement technology acceleration, cognitive computing, hyper cybersecurity, and virtual organizational design.
+In this Insights series, ProcureAbility highlights five emerging trends that procurement organizations should expect to move from the top of the pyramid to the bottom by 2030.
+These trends include advanced crowdsourcing, accelerated procurement technology, cognitive computing, hyper cybersecurity, and virtual organizational design.

 graph

-ProcureAbility is pleased to publish its ‘Bold Procurement Predictions for 2030’ Insights series to help Chief Procurement Officers make sense of it all, highlighting the new practices likely to become common by decade’s end including advanced crowdsourcing, procurement technology acceleration, cognitive computing, hyper cybersecurity, and virtual organization design.
+ProcureAbility is excited to release its ‘Bold Procurement Predictions for 2030’ Insights series.
+This series is designed to help Chief Procurement Officers navigate the changing landscape.
+The series highlights emerging practices likely to become common by the end of the decade.
+These include advanced crowdsourcing, accelerated procurement technology, cognitive computing, hyper cybersecurity, and virtual organizational design.

-In this edition of the ‘Bold Procurement Predictions for 2030’ Insights series, the product of extensive research and input from a think tank of experts in the supply chain field–with a look at the rapid technology acceleration expected in the procurement practice by decade’s end.
-Chief Procurement Officers are already re-evaluating processes, with nearly one in four reporting that digital transformation is a strategic initiative in 2022.1
+In this edition of the ‘Bold Procurement Predictions for 2030’ Insights series, we present findings from extensive research and input from a supply chain expert think tank.
+The series examines how rapid technology acceleration is expected to shape procurement practices by the end of the decade.
+Moreover, Chief Procurement Officers are already re-evaluating processes.
+Nearly one in four cites digital transformation as a top strategic initiative.1

-The majority of mid- to large-size organizations report using e-procurement and e-sourcing software, and we predict use will grow exponentially in the coming years.
-Artificial intelligence, machine learning (ML), and predictive analytics will impact human efforts for most administrative tasks.
-These seismic shifts in procurement technology stack will have a significant impact on how teams conduct business.
-Here are a few of the emerging technologies we expect to gain mainstream acceptance by 2030:
+Most mid- to large-size organizations already use e-procurement and e-sourcing software, and we expect adoption to grow rapidly in the coming years.
+Artificial intelligence (AI), machine learning (ML), and predictive analytics will transform many administrative tasks.
+These major shifts in procurement technology will reshape how teams conduct business.
+Below are some emerging technologies we expect to reach mainstream adoption by 2030:

 camera